Last modified: Aug 14, 2024

 Voice Control

-Voice control is another feature that is becoming increasingly popular in EVs.
-With voice control, drivers can access various features, such as navigation, media, and climate control, without taking their hands off the wheel.
+Voice control is becoming increasingly popular in EVs.
+It allows drivers to access various features, such as navigation, media, and climate control, without taking their hands off the wheel.

 Read all about voice control.